mlebeur/scores/GERP.md

 # Short description

-"GERP identifies constrained loci in multiple sequence alignments by comparing the level of substitution observed to that expected if there was no functional constraint."
+GERP identifies constrained loci in multiple sequence alignments by comparing the level of substitution observed to that expected if there was no functional constraint.

 # Orientation and range